PatternBuilder/patternbuilder.github.io/docs/pattern_builder_importer.md

 The allowed schemas references a schema that is not imported based on the pattern's status.
 The "inactive" status is provided by the patternbuilder module.

-In Drupal, this refers to the pargraphs field's allowed bundles (schemas) which must be available on the site.
+In Drupal, this refers to the paragraphs field's allowed bundles (schemas) which must be available on the site.
 This is a WARNING since this only reduces the allowed bundle options and does not block the import.

 - - -